tap349/tap349.github.io/_posts/2019-01-24-webpack-phoenix-1.4.md

 ------------

-IMO there is no need to import minimized versions (_*.min.css_) in _assets/css/app.scss_ - CSS files will be minimized by Webpack using `optimize-css-assets-webpack-plugin`.
+IMO there is no need to import minimized versions (_*.min.css_) in _assets/css/app.scss_ - CSS files will be minimized by Webpack with `optimize-css-assets-webpack-plugin`.

 ### milligram